 Citations is an ongoing series where I attempt to unravel the multitude of influences that pave the way to now.
 In these posts, I trace the people, things and experiences that shape my thinking and form the base of a creative outlook.
 You can view more of the series here.

 Worn Fashion Journal

 Worn, worn, worn… how many words can I entangle today to express how much adoration I hold for you?
 Or perhaps that should be held since the final issue landed with a thud through my post box in January.
-What struck me then, was that this was an opportune moment to reflect on the publication.
+What struck me was that this was an good moment to reflect on the publication.
 Delve into those bits of the Worn ethos that I’ve subconsciously nicked from every issue I’ve read, and resonate still today.

 In the editor’s letter of the final issue, Serah-Marie talks about how she’s a maker.
 Breaking things down into easier, more digestible parts so as to understand better.
 It is this sentiment, that weaves into some of what I’m trying to do here, with this Citations series and indeed the whole fashion thing, whatever it may end up being.

 For 18-year-old self me in 2009, the pages of Worn showed me the depth and diversity in dressing and fostered a thirst to learn more about everything beyond that.
 Worn existed – and maybe still does – with a diverse heart, questioning mind and DIY soul.
 And that’s something worth citing.